fioncat/spacenvim/README.md

 **I pinned the versions of all plugins to prevent configuration incompatibilities due to plugin updates.
 Please use `make` to install or upgrade plugins rather than PackerInstall.**

-**If you are using neovim `0.7.x`, please switch to branch `0.7`, the configuration is incompatible.
-But `0.7` is no longer maintained, please consider upgrading neovim.**
+**The `master` branch is based on neovim `0.8.x`.
+If you are using neovim `0.7.x`, please switch to branch `0.7`, the configuration is incompatible.
+But this branch is no longer maintained, it is more recommanded to upgrade neovim to `0.8.x`.**

 Features: